 There are many types and forms of fertilizer, but the one that works best is the one that most effectively provides the health-enhancing nutrients that a plant needs most at that time.
 For now, for our purposes, forget sophisticated and often expensive soil and water testers; you can do very well using only a few proven basics and simple off-the-shelf growing products.

 What Cannabis Plants Eat

 The three main elements marijuana plants need are nitrogen (N), phosphorus (P), and potassium (K).
 All three of these are needed for strong root growth, vigorous leafing, and for lush flowers with high yields.
 Commercial potting soils are pre-blended with a balanced NPK ratio that will sustain a plant for the first two or three weeks.
 As plants grow taller and broader, supplemental nutrients are required.
-A great product for feeding marijuana plants is Marijuana Booster, and I suggest you check it out.

 Once you reach the vegetative, or leafing, stage, a good "20-20-20″ supplement is often adequate to maintain proper growth and development; that designation stands for the percentage of nitrogen, phosphorous, and potassium infused into potting soil when it is manufactured.
 Indoor growers dilute this formula to one-half or one-quarter strength, because enclosed marijuana does not tolerate full-strength nutrient feedings well, and may exhibit the leaf drooping associated with a temporary shock to the system.
 Diluted solutions of 20 percent NPK are probably best administered twice a week, although some growers feed their plants at every watering.
 Marijuana plants grown outdoors aren't so finicky, perhaps because they have greater freedom for root growth and breathe naturally fresh air.